tibonto/educor/EduCOR_mapping_to_gold_schemas/README.md

 Having the classes mapped from EduCOR to each of the gold standard schemas, we can now measure coverage value numerically.

 ### 4. Coverage calculation through Recall
-we follow the work of [Brewster et al.](https://eprints.soton.ac.uk/259062/) to calculate the Recall, as defined by the information-retrieval domain, to represent the coverage of EduCOR.
+We follow the work of [Brewster et al.](https://eprints.soton.ac.uk/259062/) to calculate the Recall, as defined by the information-retrieval domain, to represent the coverage of EduCOR.

 <img src="recall_equation.png" width="48%" />